xwax/xwax.github.io/docs/novation_dicer_control.md

 ---
 # Novation Dicer Control

-[[http://global.novationmusic.com/digital-dj/dicer|The Novation Dicer]] is a novel midi controller designed to sit in the 45 adapter slot of a Technics turntable.
+[The Novation Dicer](http://global.novationmusic.com/digital-dj/dicer) is a novel midi controller designed to sit in the 45 adapter slot of a Technics turntable.
 It was the first controller to get support within xwax.